pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn/cdn-policy-list.md

 ## Examples

+Show the list of policies configured for the Public CDN

 ```sh
 spo cdn policy list
 ```

-shows the list of policies configured for the Public CDN
+Show the list of policies configured for the Private CDN

 ```sh
 spo cdn policy list -t Private
 ```

-shows the list of policies configured for the Private CDN

 ## More information